FastPix/web-video-data-shakaplayer-sdk/README.md

 // Define player metadata
 const playerMetadata = {
-  workspace_id: "WORKSPACE_KEY", // Mandatory field for FastPix integration, replace with your actual workspace key
+  workspace_id: "YOUR_WORKSPACE_ID", // Mandatory field for FastPix integration, replace with your actual workspace id
   player_name: "PLAYER_NAME", // A unique identifier for this player instance (e.g., "MyVideoPlayer1")
   player_init_time: initTime, // The timestamp when the player was initialized, useful for analytics
   video_title: "VIDEO_TITLE", // The title of the video being played (e.g., "My Amazing Video")